kirillzhosul/kirillzhosul.github.io/README.md

 # [kirillzhosul.github.io](https://kirillzhosul.github.io)
-GitHub Pages personal website, currently used only as boilerplate. \
+GitHub Pages personal website, currently used only as boilerplate (Auto redirect to main website). \
 You may visit [my personal website](https://kirillzhosul.site)!